Rezwanul777/typescript-assinment-phero/README.md

 type PersonKeys = keyof Person; // "name" | "age"

-🔹 Use Case: Helps in building reusable, type-safe functions with generics.
+ Use Case: Helps in building reusable, type-safe functions with generics.

 3️⃣ Difference Between any, unknown, and never
 Type	Description	When to Use
-any	Disables type checking completely (unsafe)	Last resort when you don't care about types unknown	Similar to any but safer — you must type-check it first	When accepting values of any type safely never	Represents a value that never occurs (e.g., function that throws)	For unreachable code or error functions ✅ Example:
+any	Disables type checking completely (unsafe).	 when we don't care about types unknown	Similar to any but safer — we must type-check it first.
+When accepting values of any type safely never	represents a value that never occurs (e.g., function that throws)	For unreachable code or error functions ✅ Example:

 let a: any = "Hi";        // Can be anything